mulllhausen/software-notes/debian7-raid-setup.md

 #### grow the raid1 to a raid6 (now using 4 disks)

-raid6 can handle 2 disks dying simultaneously, but raid5 can only handle 1 (cautionary tale: http://serverfault.com/q/614523/132992)
+raid6 can handle 2 disks dying simultaneously, but raid5 can only handle 1. see [here](http://serverfault.com/q/614523/132992) for a cautionary tale on not using raid 5.

 #### raid email notification setup